CirroBio/Cirro-SDK-Python/README.md

-  --name TEXT            Name of the reference --reference-type TEXT  Type of the reference (e.g., Reference Genome (FASTA)) --project TEXT         Name or ID of the project --reference-file TEXT  Location of reference file to upload (can specify multiple files) -i, --interactive      Gather arguments interactively --help                 Show this message and exit.
+  --name TEXT            Name of the reference --reference-type TEXT  Type of the reference (e.g., Reference Genome (FASTA)) --project TEXT         Name or ID of the project --reference-file TEXT  Location of reference file(s) to upload (can be used multiple times) -i, --interactive      Gather arguments interactively --help                 Show this message and exit.
 ```

 #### Listing datasets: